tsouanas/unicodef-thatex/README.md

 [ThaTeX]-influenced, together with their compiled outputs.
 You can install and use them without installing [unicodef].

-See [unicodefs.md] for a list of all sequences defined by the provided files in `defs/`.
+For each input file (under `defs/`) see the correpsonding markdown file under outfiles for a list of all sequences defined by it.  [unicodefs.md] contain all of them.

 See [unicodef] for more info on how to install and use these.